Ex-iT/md-toc-gen/README.md

 Install dependencies by running: `npm install`.

-The TOC is placed between the first TOC comments in the file:
+The TOC is placed between the TOC comments in the file:

 ```
 <!-- START TOC -->